b2network/docs/tech_architecture/B2_DSN_AI.md

 ## Role Hierarchy (Perception, Planning, Decision-Making, Execution, Learning)

-   In the DSN-AI system, role hierarchy is not a hard-coded process, but a set of loosely coupled autonomous functional domains through Signal agreements.
+   In the AI Signal system, role hierarchy is not a hard-coded process, but a set of loosely coupled autonomous functional domains through Signal agreements.
 Each layer can be undertaken by one or more heterogeneous agents, achieving "horizontal scalability and vertical replaceability."
 Below, the responsibilities, inputs and outputs, typical implementations, and performance highlights are elaborated across five layers.

 ### Perception Layer